catodapice/crypto-dashboard-metrics/README.md

 - **Breakeven Threshold**: set a value in USDT so that trades whose PnL falls between `-threshold` and `+threshold` are considered break-even when computing win rates.
 - **Account Balance Evolution**: visual chart of wallet balance with selectable date range (All Time, 1 Year, 6 Months).
+- **Trades Only View**: toggle the balance chart to exclude deposits and withdrawals, showing growth purely from trading activity.